Volkswagen ID. Buzz 2025 review | A spacious and stylish family bus

 The CarGurus verdict

-The Volkswagen ID Buzz is a brilliant EV, and an even better lifestyle van or MPV.
-It could be improved with more reasonable option prices, and more logical volume and climate controls.
-The longer-range, seven-seat model and the ‘proper’ Campervan that many are waiting for will be really welcome additions to the range, too.
+The Volkswagen ID.
+Buzz is a brilliant EV, and an even better lifestyle van or MPV.
+Still, there’s no doubt it could be improved with more reasonable option prices, and more logical dashboard controls.
+Should a family EV from the brand of the people cost £60,000?
+We’ll leave that for you to decide.

-Even so, for the space and versatility the ID Buzz offers, as well as the style kudos and tech features, it really is hard to argue against.
-Yes, a Tesla Model Y will go further to a charge, a Hyundai Ioniq 5 is more affordable, and the Ford Mustang Mach-E is much more fun to drive.
-But the ID Buzz is unique in what it offers, and the balance of common-sense, versatility and incredible coolness is unmatched by anything else.
+Given the space and versatility the ID.
+Buzz offers, as well as its style kudos and tech features, it makes a convincing case.
+Yes, a Tesla Model Y will go further on a charge, a Hyundai Ioniq 5 is more affordable, and the Ford Mustang Mach-E is more fun to drive.
+But the ID.
+Buzz is unique in what it offers, and its balance of common-sense, versatility and ice-cold coolness is unmatched by anything else.

 Search for a Volkswagen ID Buzz on CarGurus

-The Volkswagen ID Buzz is a large electric vehicle that unmistakably evokes the style and ethos of the iconic, original T1 VW Camper.
-At 4.7 metres long and just under 2 metres tall, the electric ID Buzz is just about compact enough to fit into your average multi-storey car park, yet it is also vastly roomier than comparable SUVs such as the Tesla Model Y, Hyundai Ioniq 5 and Ford Mustang Mach-E.
+The Volkswagen ID.
+Buzz is a large electric vehicle that unmistakably evokes the style and ethos of the iconic VW T1 Camper.
+At 4.7 metres long and just under 2.0 metres tall, the ID.
+Buzz is just about compact enough to fit into an average multi-storey car park, yet it is also vastly roomier than comparable SUVs: the Tesla Model Y, Hyundai Ioniq 5 and Ford Mustang Mach-E, for example.
+In effect, the quirky styling transforms what is essentially a cross between a van and an old-school MPV into something very cool indeed.

-• The ID Buzz can charge at up to 170kW via the CCS port in its rear flank.
-That’s a really good charging speed, and faster than plenty of comparable premium electric SUVs.
-Plug into a rapid charging station that’s powerful enough (in the UK that’s really only the 350kW ultra-rapid stations) and you’ll get an 80% battery charge in around 30 minutes, or a 100 mile top-up in some 10-to-15 minutes.
+• The standard-wheelbase ID.
+Buzz can charge at up to 185kW via the CCS port in its rear flank (a 15kW increase compared to launch-spec), while the long-wheelbase version charges at up to 200kW.
+Both are really good charging speeds, and faster than plenty of comparable premium electric SUVs.
+Plug into a rapid charger that is powerful enough (in the UK that essentially means 350kW ultra-rapid stations) and you’ll get an 80% battery charge in around 30 minutes, or a 100-mile top-up in just 10-15 minutes.
+Of course, all versions of the ID.
+Buzz can be replenished at home with a standard 7kW home charger.
+Owners can use the mobile phone app to define charging hours and climate control pre-sets, so the car is ready to go when needed.

-• Environmental responsibility has been a key concern with the ID Buzz, so many of the materials inside the car are from recycled sources, and there’s no real leather available.
-The company has also stated that it will take back all of the used batteries from its EVs – ID Buzz or otherwise – for re-use as stationary storage and/or for recycling into new batteries.
-The intention is to eventually have enough recycled rare earth metals from second-hand battery cells to create a ‘cyclical’ process where VW would rely almost entirely on recycled materials for its new batteries; a long-term plan that BMW and Tesla have also stated as an ultimate goal for sustainability in the electric era.
+• Environmental responsibility was a focus with the ID.
+Buzz, so many of the materials inside the car are from recycled sources, and there is no real leather available.
+Volkswagen has also stated that it will take back all of the used batteries from its EVs – ID.
+Buzz or otherwise – for re-use as stationary storage and/or for recycling into new batteries.
+The intention is to eventually have enough recycled rare earth metals from second-hand battery cells to create a ‘cyclical’ process where VW can rely almost entirely on recycled materials for its new batteries.
+It’s long-term plan that BMW and Tesla have also stated as an ultimate goal for sustainability in the electric era.

-• If you want the best value: There are only two trim levels and one battery available in the ID Buzz for now, so stick with the cheaper Life trim.
-It still gets most of the comforts, but consider adding the raised boot floor and the three-pin domestic charging socket if you think that’ll help you to make the most of the ID Buzz.
+• If you want the best value: The cheaper Life trim with the standard wheelbase is the only one to go for.
+It still gets most of the comforts, but consider adding the raised boot floor and the three-pin domestic charging socket if they will help you make the most of the ID.
+Buzz.
 And don’t forget the Type 2 charging cable, too.

-• If you want the coolest looking one: It’s got to be the ID Buzz Style, as the name suggests, but add one of the four two-tone finishes.
-It’s a pricey £1,800 but if it’s style kudos you want then it’s got to be done.
-We particularly like the Bay Leaf Green metallic, or the Lime Yellow metallic.
-If you can get hold of a 1st Edition car then do so, as you get more equipment and style additions for the money, but they are hard to find as demand is so high.
+• If you want the coolest looking one: It’s got to be the ID.
+Buzz Style, as the name suggests, then add one of the four two-tone paint finishes.
+They are pricey, at around £3,000, but if it’s style kudos you want then don’t hesitate.
+We particularly like the Candy White with Starlight Blue Metallic two-tone and the Bay Leaf Green metallic.

 Vicky Parrott